Mushrifah/Image-captioning/README.md

 # Image-captioning
 A deep learning based android application which takes an image as a input and provides automatic caption for the following image.

-# Motivation
 Caption Generation is a challenging task in Artificial Intelligience where a textual description of the image must be generated.

 # Model architecture
 The model we are using is based on attention based CNN-RNN network which will allow us to focus on selective regions while generating description much like the way humans perceive the visual world.